Table of contents:

 RETRIEVED

-Update server marks this state if the action has been pulled by the client in DDI case.
+The update server marks this state if the action has been pulled by the client in the DDI case.

-In DMF case this status can be provided optionally by the device integration layer.
+In the DMF case, this status can be provided optionally by the device integration layer.

 Intermediate feedback